Written by Jon Bradley - 18 Apr 2004

 Public transport

-Silverlink Metro operate a stopping service from Stratford to North Woolwich (Going South) and to Gospel Oak, Willesden Junction and Richmond (Going North).
+London Overground operate a stopping service to Gospel Oak, Willesden Junction and Richmond.

 London underground Central Line Operate services to and from Hainault and Epping and to West Ruislip.
 DLR operate services to Lewisham from Stratford.
 And the Jubilee Line run services from Stratford to Stanmore.
 (Jubilee line extension).